Claudius Ptolemy wrote the Almagest, the work that defined astronomy for over 1,000 years.

-In the Almagest’s star catalog, Ptolemy provided the coordinates and brightnesses of over 1,000 stars and placed them in constellations, of which he listed 48.
+In the Almagest’s star catalog, Ptolemy provided the coordinates and brightnesses of over 1,000 stars and placed them in 48 constellations.
 Modern scholars believe Ptolemy assembled much of his star catalog from an earlier one compiled by Hipparchus.

 The Planet Problem

 Although the stars seemed to move with reassuring predictability, the paths of the planets in the night sky were harder to forecast.
 The very word ‘planet’ comes to us from the Greek word for ‘wandering.’
 The Greeks called the planets ‘aster planetes’ – wandering stars.